cg94301/fullstack-nanodegree-webserver/README.md

 # fullstack-nanodegree-webserver

+You will take a baseline installation of a Linux distribution on a virtual machine and prepare it to host your web applications, to include installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.

+The title enumeration reflects the steps outlined in the Udacity project instructions.
+Some steps between those major steps are necessary and described under titles without numbers.

 ### 1./2.
 Launch VM via Udacity Account and SSH into VM

 Go to your Udacity account to launch your VM.
 Follow the link in Udacity project instructions.
 This will provide you with an IP address for your publicly accessible server at AWS.
 In my case 52.37.55.67.